National Front (UK): Opposition

 The Rock Against Racism movement was established in order to combat the National Front in the 1970s.

 Major social and political groups largely ignored the NF's rise, hoping that depriving it of publicity would hasten its decline, although Jewish and leftist groups took a more proactive approach to opposing it.
 Leftist approaches varied: the Communist Party of Great Britain and Labour Party Young Socialists mobilised the labour movement against racism to diffuse the NF's appeal, while the International Marxist Group and the International Socialists/Socialist Workers Party favoured direct action to disrupt the NF, holding to the slogan: "No platform for fascists".

 In 1974, the National Union of Students adopted a "no platform" policy regarding the NF, while the Labour Party forbade its candidates from sharing public platforms, radio, or television slots with NF candidates.
 120 Labour-controlled councils banned the party from using local municipal halls.
-Labour and the Trade Union Congress (TUC) helped mobilise the trade union movement against the NF; the National Union of Mineworkers called for the government to ban the party.
+Labour and the Trades Union Congress (TUC) helped mobilise the trade union movement against the NF; the National Union of Mineworkers called for the government to ban the party.
 Far-left and left-wing activists demonstrated outside NF meetings, encouraging landlords to bar the NF from using their premises, and sometimes assaulted NF members.

 Anti-fascist and anti-racist groups formed the National Co-Ordinating Committee in September 1977.
 That November, various left and far-left groups launched the Anti-Nazi League (ANL), which gained public endorsements from several Labour politicians, trade union leaders, academics, actors, musicians and athletes, some of whom later distanced themselves from it amid concerns that its sub-campaign, School Kids Against the Nazis, was politicising schoolchildren with leftist propaganda.
 A more moderate alternative, the Joint Committee Against Racialism (JCAR), was launched in December 1977, uniting Labour, Conservative and Liberal Party members.
 Rock Against Racism was formed in 1976, holding two well-attended music festivals in London in 1978.
 In January 1978, both Christians Against Racism and Fascism and the British Council of Churches' own anti-fascist organisation were formed.
 Taylor noted that by the end of 1977, an "unprecedented range of groups from almost every section of British society spreading right across the political spectrum had declared an intention to oppose the NF and the racism upon which it fed".

+In Popular Culture

+In the song “Rehumanize Yourself” on the 1981 album Ghost In The Machine by The Police, the National Front is criticized in the lyrics, at first alluding to general skinhead gangs attacks against Asians common at the time of the song’s recording.
+The National Front is then mentioned by name later in the song with the following lyrics: “Billy’s joined The National Front/He always was a little runt/He’s got his hand in the air with the other cunts/You’ve got to humanize yourself.”